KevinWorkman/HappyCoding/tutorials/google-cloud/_posts/2019-04-13-blobstore.md

 }
 ```

 The `FormHandlerServlet` class has a `doPost()` function that's triggered when Blobstore forwards the request to the `/my-form-handler` URL.
-The `doPost()` function gets the value entered in the textarea, and it then gets the URL for the uploaded image.
+The `doPost()` function gets the value entered in the text area, and it then gets the URL for the uploaded image.
 The `getUploadedFileUrl()` function might seem intimidating, but most of that is checking for corner cases.
 The core of the logic for getting the image URL is in the last 3 lines of code.

 We can then use that URL to create an `<img>` element.
 In a real project, we'd probably do something like store the image URL in Datastore so we could later retrieve it.